 - It All Comes Back To Twitter Objectives

 - Additional Benefits of Effective Twitter Marketing for Dentists

 - Ready To Get Serious About Twitter And Social Media Marketing?

 Innocent, Learning Curve Mistakes Are One Thing, But…

-The problem is we’re seeing (what appears to be) bad Twitter advice for dental practices coming from website development companies and/or SEO-centric consultants.
+The problem is we’re seeing (what appears to be) bad Twitter advice for dental practices coming from dental website development companies and/or dental SEO-centric consultants.
 Best case… These well-intentioned service providers simply don’t have enough social media experience or background to offer good advice.
 Worst case… These not-so-well-intentioned service providers are taking advantage of many dental practices’ social media naiveté.